grid151/gridbase-samples/integration/manual-order-entry/README.md

 ```

-## Invitation Email Updates
+## Order Update Notifications
-Invitees may receive update emails when notes or documents are added to the order by a member of the creating organzation.
+Invitees may receive order update email notifications when notes or documents are added to the order by a member of the creating organzation.
 This flag can
 be toggled by submitting an HTTP PATCH request to `/v1/core/invitation/update` with a request body like:

 ```json